-On one of the Hiking Facebook pages, Chica found a guy who was making water bottle holders.
-They attached to one of the shoulder straps of our backpacks and were perfectly sized to fit the Smart Water one-liter bottle.
+Through one of the Hiking Facebook pages, Chica met Justin Anderson.
+He saw hikers having problems reaching their water bottles and designed a wonderful solution.
+His product attaches to one of the shoulder straps of a backpack and is perfectly sized to fit the Smart Water one-liter bottle.
 So many have trouble accessing their water bottle when it is in the side pocket that we wanted to try the product out.
-Even though both Chica and I could get to our bottles OK without it.
-It turned out to be a piece of gear that we loved and saved our sanity.
-Order from: Justin Anderson’s Etsy shop.
+Even though both Chica and I could get to our bottles OK without it, it turned out to be a piece of gear that we loved and saved our sanity.
+Read more here about the water bottle holder for a backpack strap or order from: Justin Anderson’s Etsy shop.

 LineLoc3 (with loop attached)

 This accessory was a last-minute purchase and we ended up relying on it for the entire trip as it was a time saver.
 To use it each guy line threads through a LineLoc3 and the loop is staked down.
 Now the line can be quickly and easily tensioned or loosened.
 On our Big Agnes I would stake all three guy lines on each end with one stake.
 Under extremely windy conditions one could stake out each guy line individually, but we never had a situation where that was necessary.

 By the time we reached the campsite each night we had been hiking for up to 10 hours and wanted to set up camp as quickly as possible.
 The LineLoc 3 helped us achieve this objective thus saving a bit of our sanity.